lnlyssg/lnlyssg.github.io/_posts/2018-04-24-hashcat-commands-for-racf-passwords.md

 ### Mask attack for 8 character passwords using uppercase, digits and national characters
 `./hashcat -m 8500 hashes.txt  -a 3 -1 ?u?d@#£ ?1?1?1?1?1?1?1?1`
 replace `@#£` with your own national characters as approrpriate e.g. `$` for `£`, `§` for `@` etc.

+For an incremental version that cycles through from e.g. 6 characters up to 8 then add `—-increment —-increment-min=6`

 ##### [OA43999](https://www.ibm.com/support/docview.wss?uid=isg1OA43999) version of the above:
 `./hashcat -m 8500 hashes.txt  -a 3 -1 ?u?d#£@.<+|&!*-%_>?:=' ?1?1?1?1?1?1?1?1`